 I recently made a music video about labelling that I’ve used a lot in diversity workshops.
 Music is a powerful way to simplify topics that can be quite complex, in order to have a conversation about the complexity.
 I was really lucky to work with an extremely talented musician, Arli Liberman, who put my words to music; and then some friends who run a superb creative agency, Borderless Productions, came up with the concept and produced the video.
 I’ve also recently finished some work on diversity in the media and co-wrote and published a children’s book.

-So that’s next on the bucket list…oh and I started writing a book earlier this year and I am stuck big time.
-I need to give myself a good talking to and hopefully I’ll get back into that soon too!
+So what’s next on the bucket list…oh and I started writing a book earlier this year and I am stuck big time.
+I need to give myself a good talking to and hopefully, I’ll get back into that soon too!

 Deona Hooper, MSW is the Founder and Editor-in-Chief of Social Work Helper, and she has experience in nonprofit communications, tech development and social media consulting.
 Deona has a Masters in Social Work with a concentration in Management and Community Practice as well as a Certificate in Nonprofit Management both from the University of North Carolina at Chapel Hill.